VolkanSah/Debian-Based-AI-Developer-Server/README.md

 ```bash
 pip install requests
 ```
-click: This library helps you create beautiful command-line interfaces.
+`click`: This library helps you create beautiful command-line interfaces.
 It has many features that make your life easier, such as automatic generation of help pages, and support for command groups and arguments.
 ```bash
 pip install click
 ```
-python-dotenv: With this, you can load environment variables from a .env file in your project.
+`python-dotenv`: With this, you can load environment variables from a .env file in your project.
 This is very useful to securely store sensitive information such as your OpenAI API key.
 ```bash
 pip install python-dotenv
 ```
-pytest: This is a test library for Python, which ensures that your CLI tool works as expected.
+`pytest`: This is a test library for Python, which ensures that your CLI tool works as expected.
 ```bash
 pip install pytest
 ```
-setuptools: Once you've created your CLI tool, you can convert it into a Python library that other developers can use as a plugin for their own projects.
+`setuptools`: Once you've created your CLI tool, you can convert it into a Python library that other developers can use as a plugin for their own projects.
 A common way to do this is using setuptools, a library for creating Python distributions.
 ```bash
 pip install setuptools
 ```